Sharuka-Rajapaksha/Java-Concepts/README.md

 ## Getting Started with Java Concepts

-<h3>Vision: Share Java knowledge with everyone!!!</h3>
+<h3>Vision: Share the basic Java concepts!!!</h3>

-Here exhibit all my Java Concepts learning and explain the concepts.
+Here exhibit all the Java basic concepts.
 So, anyone who prefers to learn Java can utilize this repository!

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.